 - Consequently, we can see that we have got the same name, Winston Churchill in the result.

-Read More: VLOOKUP with Wildcard in Excel (3 Methods)
+Read More: Wildcard with VLOOKUP in Excel (6 Examples)

 2. Use of Question Mark (?) to VLOOKUP Partial Text